axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 - **LOCK_UNLOCK** (`2_u256`): For tokens that are locked/unlocked on the home chain
 - **MINT_BURN** (`4_u256`): For tokens that are burned/minted on the chain

-**Important:** Linking two LOCK_UNLOCK tokens is never recommended.
-One token should be MINT_BURN (requiring `TreasuryCap` transfer if token deployed on Sui) and the other can be LOCK_UNLOCK (no permissions required).
+**Important:** Linking two LOCK_UNLOCK tokens is not recommended.
+One should be MINT_BURN (requiring `TreasuryCap` transfer if the coin is deployed on Sui) and the other can be LOCK_UNLOCK (no permissions required).
 Using MINT_BURN on both sides is supported.

-## Parameters
+## Link Coin
 **Function Signature**

 ```move